 This is an intensive study course presented over three nights and four days.
 During this period, the students are accommodated at the dormitory of the university that administrates the summer school.
 A half of the program consists of class room lectures, while another half provides the students with the chance of visiting the Earth Science related institutes.
 The institute visiting program is run to provide the students with a deeper understanding of the Earth Sciences as well as an opportunity of career development.
-Four institutes which joined this program are the National Meteorological Satellite Center (NMSC), the Korea Institute of Geoscience and Mineral Resources (KIGAM), the Korea Institute of Ocean Science and Technology (KIOST), and the Korea Astronomy and Space Science Institute (KASI).
+Four institutes which joined this program are the National Meteorological Satellite Center (NMSC), the Korea Institute of Geoscience and Mineral Resources (KIGAM), the Korea Institute of Ocean Science Institute (KASI).
 At the final day of the program in 2014, 40 students were selected through written test who will enter the advance level of cyber class.